Queer Bar (Seattle)

 Queer Bar (stylized as Queer/Bar) is a bar catering to the queer community in Seattle's Capitol Hill neighborhood, in the United States.
 Queer Bar hosts drag shows regularly.

 History

-The business was established in 2017, replacing Purr Cocktail Lounge, another gay bar which relocated.
+The queer-owned business was established in 2017, replacing Purr Cocktail Lounge, another gay bar which relocated.

-Robbie Turner has served as the venue's entertainment director.

 The bar began serving Sunset Fried Chicken's sandwiches in late 2018.

-Bosco and Irene Dubois, contestants on season 14 and season 15 of RuPaul's Drag Race, respectively, have performed at the bar.
+Robbie Turner has been the venue's entertainment director.
+Bosco, Irene Dubois, and Arrietty, contestants on seasons 14, 15, and 17 of RuPaul's Drag Race, respectively, have performed at the bar.

+In November 2025, Queer Bar announced plans to host Christmas Dive Bar, which was previously held at The Woods, for eight weeks.